Overview of Specific Issues in a Rural Context

 - Poverty and unemployment

-- A smaller health care workforce and a lack of specialty care
+- A smaller healthcare workforce and a lack of specialty care

-- Cultural or social differences, stigma, and norms
+- Differences in values, stigma, and norms

 - Aging in place